-Walk through the reflection questions offered in the workshops to reflect on last year and take action on planning your personal strategic plan for 2022!
+Walk through the reflection questions offered in the workshops to reflect on last year and take action on planning your personal strategic plan!

 As you start to develop your personal plan for the year, reflect on some of Mr. Yoshino’s other advice to the OSU MBOE graduates: